Hosting and bandwidth provided by MacAce.net.

 Photo Credit: Apple, Inc.

 The originally released iPad 2 models were offered with either 16 GB, 32 GB, or 64 GB of capacity and also are available with a white or black front (and an aluminum back).
-If you prefer, you could consider each capacity and color to be its own model, which would mean that there are a grand total of eighteen models.
+If you prefer, you could consider each capacity and color to be its own configuration, which would mean that there are a grand total of eighteen.

 On March 7, 2012, Apple discontinued the 32 GB and 64 GB configurations, but continues to ship the 16 GB configurations.
 Apple also quietly introduced the internally revised iPad 2 (Wi-Fi, iPad2,4) on or around March 25, 2012 only with 16 GB of storage.